Arthur-Pandolfi/YOLO-training/README.md

   Step 3: Add this to your environment variable
   1. Press the Windows Logo button and type "environment variables", and then press enter
-  2. Click at the "Environment Varaibles..." button
+  2. Click at the "Environment Variables..." button
-  3. Double click at the "Path" varaible, click "New" and put the path to your FFPMEG binary directory (C:/users/%USERNAME%/ffmpeg/bin)
+  3. Double click at the "Path" variable, click "New" and put the path to your FFPMEG binary directory (C:/users/%USERNAME%/ffmpeg/bin)
 </details>

 <details>